nbehzad/CLSL/data/README.md

 ## 3. output

-The target sentiment lexicons are generated in the <output> folder.
+The target sentiment lexicons will be generated in this folder.
 For each target language 4 types of lexicons are generated based on the methods employed in conflating the polarities of the mapped synsets.